JohnWP8253/cc-numguess-starter/README.md

     * the score for the computer
     * the round number
 3. Create a function to generate your target number.
 4. Create a function to compare the guesses of the computer and the human.
-You will need three paramaters for:
+You will need three parameters for:
     * `humanGuess`
     * `computerGuess`
     * `currentRandomNum`